2i2c-org/2i2c-org.github.io/content/blog/2026/nbgitpuller-error-handling/index.md

 - more user-friendly and context aware helper message is displayed
 - a link to the general documentation for reference
 - a 'Proceed without syncing' button take the user to the compute platform without making any changes
-- in the case of merge errors and extra Backup and resync button option is presented
+- in the case of merge errors an extra Backup and resync button option is presented

 {{< feedback >}}